Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Extensions and open problems

 \begin{enumerate} \item[1.] \emph{The compressible Euler system with nonlinear damping.} As an extension of Section \ref{sec:EulerNonlinD}, one can consider the Euler system \eqref{Euler} with a nonlinear damping $\rho |u|^{r-1}u$ with $r>1$, a relevant model for gas transport, see e.g.\cite{EggerGiesselmann}.
 Following the approach used in Section \ref{sec:EulerLin}, similar decay rates to the one obtained for the nonlinearly damped $p$-system \eqref{syst:EulerNLD} in Theorem \ref{ThmEulerNLD} can be derived if one can construct a solution of the nonlinearly damped Euler system belonging to $L^2(\mathbb{R}_{+};\dot{H}^1 )$.
 However, in contrast with linear damping, the nonlinear damping $\rho |u|^{r-1}u$ does not seem sufficient, to the best of our knowledge, to control the advection terms and, thus, to ensure the existence of a unique global-in-time solution.

 \item[2.] \emph{Numerics.} As an application of the method developed here, inspired by \cite{PorrettaZuazua2016}, one can prove that a centered finite-difference approximation of the partially dissipative system \eqref{GE} in the whole space preserves the asymptotic properties of the continuous solutions as $t\to\infty$.
 Such result would highlight that the hyperbolic hypocoercive nature of the system can be preserved at the semi-discrete level.
-Here we employ hypocoercivity properties of rank $n$, which require the whole Kalman matrix $\mathcal{K}=(B,BA,BA^2,\cdots,BA^{n-1})$ to recover the effective dissipation on all the components.
-In the case of the Kolmogorov equation, only rank-2 hypocoercivity is involved (\cite{PorrettaZuazua2016}).

 \item[3.] \emph{Multi-dimensional setting.} In the multi-dimensional setting, one can investigate the $n$-component systems in $\mathbb{R}^d$ ($d\geq1$) of the type: